GovTechSG/ship-hats-portal/manage-users.md

 ## View users

 Subscription Admin (SA) and Project Admin (PA) can view all users associated with a subscription account and their roles in their account if the users were added in the [TechBiz portal](https://portal.techbiz.suite.gov.sg/).
+The users directly added via Tools will not appear here.

 **To view users**